 We are developing bitopertin as the potentially first disease-modifying therapy for patients with erythropoietic porphyrias.
 We have shown in preclinical disease models that inhibiting glycine uptake with bitopertin can significantly deplete levels of disease-causing porphyrins.

 Bitopertin was in-licensed from Roche and previously studied in over 4,000 healthy volunteers and patients.
 While bitopertin has not been studied in EPs, its clinical safety profile and effects on heme synthesis have been extensively characterized.
-Disc intends to initiate a phase 2 study in patients with EPP and XLPP and is planning additional studies in Diamond-Blackfan Anemia and other indications.
+Disc has initiated a phase 2 study in patients with EPP and XLPP and is planning additional studies in Diamond-Blackfan Anemia and other indications.